dwilsondev/sage-animated-image-generator/README.md

 You can change SAIG options in the `config.php` file inside the `app` folder.

 ### Supported Filetypes
 Set which files are permitted to be uploaded.
 If you remove a file type, those files will not be uploaded.
-Default types are `mp4`, `png`, `jpg`, `jpeg`, `webp`, `gif`, and `zip`.
+Default types are `mp4`, `png`, `jpg`, `jpeg`, `webp`, `gif`, `tif`, `tiff`, and `zip`.

-Note: When zip files are uploaded, all files extracted that are not PNG, JPG, or WebP are deleted.
+Note: When zip files are uploaded, all files extracted that are not PNG, JPG, WebP, or TIF are deleted.

 ### Upload Options
 Set the which upload/conversions are allowed.
-For example, setting `animated_webp` to `disabled` will hide the option in the Web UI, and disable WebP conversions entirely.
+For example, setting `animated_webp` to `disabled` will hide the option in the Web UI, and disable WebP conversions.

 ### Default Convert Option
 Sets the default selected convert option in the Web UI.
 Can be set to: